farblos/copy-on-select-2/README.md

 - Uses appropriate licenses according to the Reuse standard

-- Better describes restrictions and permissions in the readme
+- Better describes add-on restrictions and permissions in the readme

 Version 2.6